Former Australian judges call for national anti-corruption body

 The judges' letter was co-ordinated by progressive think tank The Australia Institute, which worked with legal experts to design an anti-corruption body.

 Australia Institute researcher Hannah Aulby said their goal was to support transparency in the political process.
-"There's not enough accountability," she told Reuters by telephone.
+"There's not enough accountability," she said by telephone.

 Independent MP Cathy McGowan plans to table a bill to establish a national anti-corruption body in federal parliament when it resumes on Monday.
 The Labor opposition supports a national anti-corruption body but the move is opposed by the ruling conservative minority government.